Can Someone Run a Background Check Without My Permission? (Yes & No)

 Thanks to the internet, information is more readily available than ever before, leading many people to wonder, “Can someone run a background check without my permission?”
 Depending on the reason for the background check, the answer to this question can be either yes or no. And, knowing the facts about when to do a background check on someone (or when they can do one on you) can help prevent legal liabilities and costly mistakes.

 When applying for a job, volunteer position, or a new apartment, a background check is often required.
 However, depending on the state where the search is being performed, there are different rules governing who can look into whose background, and what this information can be used for.
-These rules are designed to protect both the individual running the check, and the person whose background is being investigated.
+These rules are designed to protect both the individual running the check and the person whose background is being investigated.

-Typically, when looking into someone’s background for official and professional reasons, such as applying for a job, consent is legally required.
-On the other hand, when looking into someone’s background for personal reasons, such as dating, permission is not typically required by law.
 Due to the many reasons for conducting a check, it can be difficult to understand which requires permission because there are some gray areas between personal and professional reasons.
 However, it is very important to know these distinctions, since in some instances, failing to seek consent before a screening can result in legal repercussions, such as a lawsuit.

-If you’re still wondering, “can someone run a background check without my permission?” the following information will remove the guesswork, so you can be assured you’re obeying the law before looking into someone’s background.
+If you’re still wondering, “Can someone run a background check without my permission?” the following information will remove the guesswork, so you can be assured you’re obeying the law before looking into someone’s background.

 Criminal background checks are a common part of the employment process.
 This is especially true if you are applying for a job that handles confidential information, works with vulnerable populations, is responsible for financial transactions, and other tasks that rely on trustworthiness.
 And these history searches require your permission because they are used for professional reasons.

 According to a survey conducted by the US Equal Employment Opportunity Commission, as many as 92% of employers request to run background checks on their employees.
-This is because employers want to prevent fraud, theft, and related problems which can endanger other employees, customers, or the integrity of the organization.
+This is because employers want to prevent fraud, theft, and related problems that can endanger other employees, customers, or the integrity of the organization.
 Furthermore, employers also conduct checks to reduce their chances of being held liable for negligent hiring.

 As stated, certain occupations require background checks more often than others.
-For example, professions such as teachers and daycare workers often require a criminal check, since their work involves children, elderly persons, and other vulnerable groups, and the same is true for nursing background checks.
+For example, professions such as teachers and daycare workers often require a criminal check, since their work involves children, elderly persons, and other vulnerable groups, and the same is true for nursing records checks.
 Typically, job applicants will pass a background check and be cleared for these positions as long as they don’t have any infractions more severe than a minor traffic violation, or any infractions related to violence.

 Many states also have requirements for background checks to be run on individuals working in positions of trust.
 These situations may include financial matters like payroll, transfers of bank account funds for clients, or working as a security guard.
 For example, in the state of Florida, a background check must be run on individuals applying to jobs of elevated trust and responsibility, such as jobs dealing with sensitive financial data or confidential personal information.1

 While employers are permitted to research the background of job applicants, there are limitations.
 Before these checks are initiated, your potential employer must inform you and receive verbal or oral approval to conduct the check, depending on the state.
 Since this check is being conducted for professional reasons, you always have the right to deny permission.
-This right is protected and enforced under law.
+This right is protected and enforced under the law.

 As a job applicant, you have the right to refuse your new employer’s request for a screening, but you should be aware that refusing to consent to a criminal record check can still have consequences.
 While these consequences are not related to the law, they can still be harmful in your search to find a job.
 Typically, denying a request for a screening consequently results in being denied employment.
 This is because the potential employer will likely assume that you have a heavy criminal record or something else to hide, which will result in disqualification for the position.

-As a result, as a job applicant, it is wise to be communicative with your potential employer, and reveal anything that might come up in the check prior to consenting.
+As a result, as a job applicant, it is wise to be communicative with your potential employer and reveal anything that might come up in the check prior to consenting.
 When sharing any information on your background with your employer, you should explain why it will not impact your ability to succeed at the position you are applying for.
 In these types of situations, honesty is often the best policy.

 However, the answer to the question, “can someone run a background check without my permission?” does not only apply to professional circumstances.